1. Home

 Notes:

-From time to time the question about the distinction between wireframes, mockups and prototypes – e.g. click dummies – arises.
-Even if the boundaries are rather fluid, the following description may help:
+The question of how to differentiate between wireframes, mockups and prototypes – e.g. click dummies – comes up from time to time.
+Even if the boundaries are rather fluid, the following illustration may help:

 Wireframe - Mockup - Prototype